Abrasive Jet Machining(AJM) is a Non-conventional machining process, Where a nozzle is used to remove the metal from the surface.

 This is how Abrasive jet machining works.

-The parameters that influence the rate of metal removal rate(MRR) and accuracy of the machining in this process are-
+The process parameters of abrasive jet machining influence the rate of metal removal rate(MRR) and accuracy of the machining in this process are-

 - Carrier gas